duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 - `li_height` is an optional property which defines the height of each of the carousel's `<li>`'s

-- `single_item_handler` is a property which defines a function that lets you modify the other properties of `Spice.render()` if and only if a single item is returned from the upstream API.
+- `single_item_handler` is a property which defines a function that let's you modify the other properties of `Spice.render()` if and only if a single item is returned from the upstream API.
 In this case, we use it to  set values for the `header1` and the `image_url`related to the single item returned.
 If these had not been set, the carousel will still automatically (by default) apply the `template_detail` to the single item returned and display that, rather than a carousel with a single item in it.
 This can be overridden by setting the `use_alternate_template` property to false, inside the `template_options` property.

 - `carousel_template_detail` is an **optional** parameter which specifies the Handlebars template to be used for the Carousel ***detail*** area - the space below the template which appears after clicking a carousel item.
 For Alternative.To, when a user clicks a carousel item (icon), the detail area appears and provides more information about that particular item.
 This is similarly used for the [Quixey instant answer](https://duckduckgo.com/?q=ios+flight+tracking+app).